Any-Winter-4079/Uno-and-ESP32-VLA-Robot/computer/depth/README.md

 FRAME_SIZE = "FRAMESIZE_VGA"     # 640x480 resolution
 ```

-- And in this line, the timeout setting:
+- And in these lines, the timeout settings:

 ```
 STREAM_TIMEOUT = 3               # seconds
+CONFIG_TIMEOUT = 5               # seconds
 ```

 - Clone the [Depth Anything repository](https://github.com/LiheYoung/Depth-Anything) inside the `depth` folder (if you want to match this project, using commit `1d03336771fe09c5398ffdd211441e33941a97dc`)